-- The RV does not follow the path of your Tow Vehicle. - The RV will make a tighter turn than the tow vehicle.
+- The RV does NOT follow the path of your Tow Vehicle. - The RV will make a TIGHTER turn than your Tow Vehicle.

 You must compensate for this action by carefully pulling the tow vehicle out into the intersection further than you normally would so that the RV clears the curb (or any parked vehicles along the curb).